Russia strikes Ukraine's Danube port, sending global grain prices higher | Law-Order

 "Round-the-clock and intensifying Russian strikes on Kryvyi Rih, Kharkiv, Kyiv, Kherson make it clear once again Russia has no desire for peace, no thought for civilian safety, and no regard for people around the world who rely on food from Ukraine."
 Kyiv says the goal of the strikes is to reimpose Russia's blockade by persuading shippers and their insurance companies that Ukrainian ports are unsafe to resume exports.

-"It is the enemy's priority to convince the international community and shipowners in particular that ... navigation in the direction of Ukrainian-controlled ports is dangerous," said Natalia Humeniuk, military spokesperson in southern Ukraine.
+"It is the enemy's priority to convince the international community and ship-owners in particular that ... navigation in the direction of Ukrainian-controlled ports is dangerous," said Natalia Humeniuk, military spokesperson in southern Ukraine.
 Producers in Ukraine are already feeling the impact.
-Kees Huizinga, a farmer in Ukraine's central Cherkasy region told Reuters: "Because of the shelling a direct consequence to our farm is that we can not deliver 700 tons of contracted barley which we were supposed to deliver today".
+Kees Huizinga, a farmer in Ukraine's central Cherkasy region told Reuters: "A direct consequence to our farm is that we cannot deliver 700 tons of contracted barley which we were supposed to deliver today".

-The United Nations has warned of a potential food crisis and hunger in the world's poorest countries as a result of Russia's decision to abandon the deal, brokered by the U.N. and Turkey.
+The United Nations has warned of a potential food crisis in the world's poorest countries due to Russia's decision to abandon the deal, brokered by the U.N. and Turkey.
 Moscow says it will treat ships heading to Ukrainian seaports as potential military targets.

-Ukrainian officials have said Moscow has hit 26 port facilities, five civilian vessels and 180,000 tonnes of grain in nine days of strikes since quitting the grain deal.
-Ukraine's Air Force reported that Russia also launched a drone attack on Kyiv and the surrounding region overnight.
-Air defence shot down 23 drones, but debris from downed drones damaged several buildings in the capital and the region.
-No casualties were initially reported.
+Ukrainian officials say Moscow has hit 26 port facilities, five civilian vessels and 180,000 tonnes of grain in nine days of strikes since quitting the grain deal.
+(Writing by Pavel Polityuk, Peter Graff and Hugh Lawson; Editing by Simon Cameron-Moore, Philippa Fletcher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)